Hamsa: Symbolism and usage

 Used to protect against the evil eye, a malicious stare believed to cause illness, death, or general misfortune, hamsas often contain an eye symbol.
 Depictions of the hand, the eye, or the number five in Arabic (and Berber) tradition are related to warding off the evil eye, as exemplified in the saying khamsa fi ainek ("five [fingers] in your eye").
 Raising one's right hand with the palm showing and the fingers slightly apart is part of this curse meant "to blind the aggressor".
 Another formula uttered against the evil eye in Arabic, but without hand gestures, is khamsa wa-khamis ("five and Thursday").
 As the fifth day of the week, Thursday is considered a favourable day for magic rites and pilgrimages to the tombs of revered saints to counteract the effects of the evil eye.

 Due to its significance in both Arabic and Berber culture, the hamsa is one of the national symbols of Algeria and appears in its emblem.
 It is also the most popular among different amulets (such as the Eye and the Hirz—a silver box containing verses of the Quran) for warding off the evil eye in Egypt.
 Egyptian women who live in baladi ("traditional") urban quarters often make khamaysa, which are amulets made up of five (khamsa) objects attached to their children's hair or black aprons.
 The five objects can be made of peppers, hands, circles, or stars hanging from hooks.

-During modernisation across the Middle East, the hamsa symbol became less prominent in some areas due to its perceived incompatibility with secular ideals.
-However, it later emerged as a symbol of secularity and became a trendy talisman, frequently seen as a "good luck" charm.
-Today, the hamsa can be found on necklaces, keychains, postcards, lottery cards, and in advertisements, as well as high-end jewellery, decorative tilework, and wall decorations.
+The hamsa's use declined in some areas during periods of modernisation.
+It later regained popularity as a secular "good luck" charm, and now appears on necklaces, keychains, postcards, lottery cards, and in advertisements, as well as jewellery, tilework, and wall decorations.

 Similar to the Western phrase "knock on wood" or "touch wood", a common expression in the Middle East is "Khamsa, Khamsa, Khamsa, tfu, tfu, tfu," which mimics the sound of spitting to ward off bad luck.

-Throughout various celebrations across the region, such as festivals emphasising fertility and prosperity, the number "5" is often highlighted, reflecting its association with the hamsa amulet.
-From Morocco to Turkey, the hamsa is a prevalent symbol of protection from misfortune and is widely incorporated into jewellery, home decor, and art.
-Many women across the region own at least one piece of jewellery featuring the hamsa, symbolizing the enduring cultural significance of this talisman.
+The number five, associated with the hamsa, features in celebrations in the region, including festivals connected with fertility and prosperity.
+In countries including Morocco and Turkey, the hamsa is a common protective symbol used in jewellery, home decor, and art.
+Hamsa jewellery remains widespread among women in the region.

-A symbol was added to Unicode in 2021 (Unicode 14.0, Emoji 14.0).
+The symbol was added to Unicode in 2021 (Unicode 14.0, Emoji 14.0).